Why Do Birds Flock Together in Winter?

-Discover why some birds travel with other species during the winter months and get the birding basics to spotting mixed flock behavior for yourself.
+Discover why some birds flock together with other species during winter and learn how to spot mixed flock behavior for yourself.

 It’s not uncommon for still, silent winter landscapes to be suddenly disrupted by distant birdcalls.
 Within moments, half a dozen kinds of birds appear, flitting among tree branches, climbing up trunks, hanging upside down from twigs.
 For just a few minutes, the birds bring life to the area with colors, sounds and movement.
 Then they all fly away together.
 These mixed flocks of birds are one of winter’s special features.
 If you’re aware of the activity, you may be able to observe them practically anywhere in North America, and possibly in your own backyard.